Professor of Physical Medicine & Rehabilitation at Rutgers New Jersey Medical School, New Jersey, USA

 United States

-Dr. Bruce M. Gans is a senior physiatrist and health-policy leader with over five decades of experience in neurorehabilitation, pediatric-to-adult transition care, spasticity management, and electrodiagnostic medicine.
+Prof. Bruce M. Gans is a senior physiatrist and health-policy leader with over five decades of experience in neurorehabilitation, pediatric-to-adult transition care, spasticity management, and electrodiagnostic medicine.
 He served as Executive Vice President & Chief Medical Officer at Kessler Institute for Rehabilitation and National Medical Director for Rehabilitation at Select Medical.
-He is Professor of PM&R at Rutgers New Jersey Medical School and Senior Health Policy Advisor at Powers Pyles Sutter & Verville, with longstanding leadership in AAPM&R and the Association of Academic Physiatrists.
-His work includes development of adult programs for individuals with childhood-onset disabilities (e.g., spina bifida, cerebral palsy) and scholarship in outcomes, ethics, and rehabilitation systems of care.
+He is Professor of Physical Medicine & Rehabilitation at Rutgers New Jersey Medical School, USA, and Senior Health Policy Advisor at Powers Pyles Sutter & Verville, Washington, United States, with longstanding leadership in the American Academy of Physical Medicine and Rehabilitation and the Association of Academic Physiatrists.
+His work includes the development of adult programs for individuals with childhood-onset disabilities (e.g., spina bifida, cerebral palsy) and scholarship in outcomes, ethics, and rehabilitation systems of care.

-Dr. Bruce M. Gans is an American physiatrist renowned for clinical leadership, education, and national health-policy work in rehabilitation medicine.
-After earning his M.D. from the University of Pennsylvania and completing PM&R residency at the University of Washington, he built distinguished academic departments and programs at Tufts, Wayne State/Detroit Medical Center, and Long Island Jewish/Northwell, before moving to New Jersey to lead at Kessler Institute for Rehabilitation.
+Prof. Bruce M. Gans is an American physiatrist renowned for clinical leadership, education, and national health-policy work in rehabilitation medicine.
+After earning his M.D. from the University of Pennsylvania, USA, and completing Physical Medicine & Rehabilitation residency at the University of Washington, USA, he built distinguished academic departments and programs at Tufts, Wayne State University/Detroit Medical Center, and Long Island Jewish/Northwell, before moving to New Jersey to lead at Kessler Institute for Rehabilitation.

-Rehabilitation Institute of Michigan (Detroit, MI)
+Rehabilitation Institute of Michigan, Detroit, USA

 American Board of Physical Medicine & Rehabilitation (ABPMR)